Meraki Bar | A Hidden, Underground Living Room Cocktail Lounge In Fitzrovia

 At least, the one hidden below Fitzrovia’s Meraki is.
 The restaurant – for those who don’t know it – is headed up by a Greek chef, and owned by the same team behind Zuma, Roka, and Oblix at The Shard.
 It’s an understated gem in a sea of frequently overzealously gaudy Hellenic eateries, serving up modernised, simple, and authentic dishes in an extremely good-looking space.
 You can read more about it HERE.

-…and descend into the hidden space underneath.
-Here, is a low-lit, smartly Bohemian nook that sports invitingly plush sofas and jewel-coloured banquettes covered in fat, soft, velvet cushions.
+Downstairs is a low-lit, smartly Bohemian nook that sports invitingly plush sofas and jewel-coloured banquettes covered in fat, soft, velvet cushions.
 The tropical wallpaper covering half the room even seems to burst into life, thanks to the climbing vines that cling to the bare brick walls of the other half.

 The house original cocktails include their Black Swan, which take a little vodka, then dolls it up with passion fruit, lychee juice, honey, black tea and basil before finishing it off with an edible viola flower; while the Rosy-Fingered Dawn (apparently frequently referenced in Homeric poetry) gets its own pink hue from a hibiscus & rum blend, Cognac, Falernum, orange liqueur, pineapple juice and pink grapefruit soda.